BingqingCheng/ASAP/README.md

 #
 In the directory ./asap/ you can find a selection of python tools:

+* gen_soap_descriptors.py: generate soap descriptors for each frame and each atomic environment.

 * gen_soap_kmat.py: computes kernel matrix between different structures if multiple frames are provides, or the kernel matrix between atomic environments in a structure if only one frame is the input.

 * frame_select.py: select a subset of the xyz frames based on random or farthest point sampling selection.

 * kpca.py: does principle component analysis on the kernel matrix and makes plots.

-* kernel_density_estimate: does principle component analysis on the kernel matrix, estimates kernel density, and makes plots
+* kernel_density_estimate.py: does principle component analysis on the kernel matrix, estimates kernel density, and makes plots

 * clustering.py: does clustering tasks based on the kernel matrix, does plotting well.